Tuomas Holopainen: World fame

 In Nightwish's fourth studio album Century Child, released in 2002, Holopainen began collaborating with symphonic orchestras from Finland and the United Kingdom, which was a change in the band's music and Holopainen's style of composition, and also allowed for more freedom with additional instruments.
 The use of orchestral elements has been present in the studio album releases from Nightwish since.
-The 2020 album Human :II: Nature contains an entirely symphonic composition, "All the Works of Nature Which Adorn the World".

 In 2003, For My Pain... released its debut album, entitled Fallen.
-The album was received well, but the band has since lost fans due to a lack of new albums –- for the same reason that Fallen was delayed by four years.
-In 2004 for My Pain... released "Killing Romance", a Finnish single with three previously unreleased tracks; "Killing Romance", "Joutsenlaulu" and "Too Sad to Live".
+In 2004, For My Pain... released "Killing Romance", a Finnish single with three previously unreleased tracks; "Killing Romance", "Joutsenlaulu" and "Too Sad to Live".

 Nightwish's fifth studio album, Once was released in 2004, and became their US break-through.
 Singles "Nemo" and "Wish I Had an Angel" were played on MTV.
 Nightwish started their most extensive tour to date, the Once World Tour, visiting several countries, like Japan, for the first time.
 After the last concert (a filmed show in Hartwall Areena, Finland which was featured on the End of an Era DVD in 2006), in October 2005, Nightwish gave vocalist Tarja Turunen a letter explaining her dismissal from the band.